wp-plugins/sexy-contact-form/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0.0

 Creative Contact Form is a responsive contact form builder with amazing visual effects.
-Over 39,500+ sites are already using Creative Contact Form.
+Over 46,000+ sites are already using Creative Contact Form.

 == Description ==

 [Creative Contact Form](http://creative-solutions.net/wordpress/creative-contact-form/) - You will be surprised by count of all the possible features!
 It is packed with a Template Creator wizard to create fanstastic contact forms in a matter of seconds without coding.
+Popular form types: Contact Form, Feedback Form, Application Forms, Surveys,  Reservation Form, Contact data page.

 ### Useful Links:
 > * [Homepage](http://creative-solutions.net/wordpress/creative-contact-form)